-Located in Blaine, Washington, BP’s Cherry Point Refinery helps fuel cars, trucks and airplanes throughout the Pacific Northwest, while making major contributions to the global aluminum industry.
+Located in Blaine, Washington, BP’s Cherry Point Refinery helps fuel cars, trucks and airplanes throughout the Pacific Northwest, while making major contributions both to the local community and to the global aluminum industry.

-Over the past decade, BP has invested more than $750 million to modernize the refinery.
+Over the past decade, BP has made more than $1.5 billion worth of capital improvements at the refinery.
 In 2013, for example, Cherry Point began using new technology to produce ultra-low-sulfur diesel fuel.

 The refinery marked an important safety milestone at the beginning of 2017, when it surpassed 20 million consecutive work hours without a day away from work case.